The Foundations of Psychoanalysis: Academic reviews

 Spence argued that Grünbaum's charge that free association is undermined by suggestion might be correct, but that the evidence necessary to draw that conclusion was unavailable.
 Strupp saw Grünbaum's discussion of Freud as having merit, but criticized his discussion of psychotherapy.
 Wachtel considered the book to be of lasting value, but criticized Grünbaum's discussions of the development of Freud's work, the psychoanalytic theory of paranoia, and the "Tally Argument".
 Carveth described the book as more balanced than several other critiques of Freud.
 However, although he considered Grünbaum correct in some of his criticisms of Habermas and Ricœur, he maintained that Grünbaum failed to deal adequately with the argument that Freud may have been mistaken to view psychoanalysis as a natural science.
 He argued that Grünbaum's challenge to the hermeneutic approach to psychoanalysis more broadly was flawed.
 He also criticized his discussion of the issues involved in testing the psychoanalytic theory of paranoia.

 Forrester described the book as poorly written and organized.
 He argued that the view that Freud considered psychoanalysis only a natural science is an oversimplification and that Grünbaum misinterpreted Habermas and misrepresented Ricœur.
 He criticized Grünbaum's discussion of the "Tally Argument", arguing that Grünbaum incorrectly maintained that Freud viewed therapeutic success as the only source of evidence for the accuracy of his theories.
 He also criticized his discussions of repression and free association.
 Woodward considered Grünbaum correct to point to "the need for empirical testing of psychoanalytic concepts".
 However, he accused him of presenting a "caricature" of psychoanalysis and ignored important aspects of psychoanalytic theory.
 He criticized Grünbaum's discussion of the "Tally Argument".
 Erdelyi questioned whether Freud actually employed the "Tally Argument" and maintained that neither the failure of the argument nor the existence of spontaneous remission of symptoms damaged psychoanalysis.
-He argued that Grünbaum failed to take fully into account developments in psychoanalysis, over-emphasized its clinical aspects, and had a questionable understanding of psychoanalytic theory.
+He argued that Grünbaum failed to take fully into account developments in psychoanalysis, overemphasized its clinical aspects, and had a questionable understanding of psychoanalytic theory.
 Fine and Forbes maintained that Grünbaum mistakenly claimed that Freud's causal hypotheses are unsupported by clinical data and incorrectly judged "individual causal hypotheses separately".
 They also faulted his discussions of suggestion and free association.
 Gauld and Shotter accused Grünbaum of misrepresenting them.